ENTRY DETAILS FOR LWL18 AVAILABLE ON 1 SEPTEMBER

 Riding an Audax event is about riding with like-minded people.
 You’ll make friends on the road and encourage each other to keep moving.

-Taking mostly minor roads and country lanes, we leave Chalfont St. Peter at 6 am and head over the Chilterns to Thame and your first stop at Woodstock.
+Taking a classic route along mostly minor roads and country lanes, we leave Chalfont St. Peter at 6 am and, avoiding most of the tough climbs of the Chilterns, head to Thame and your first stop at Woodstock.
 From there you continue over the Cotswolds up to Stow on the Wold and Winchcombe to Tewkesbury for lunch.
-The next section takes you to the challenge of Yat Rock before a fast descent into Chepstow and, at 218 km, Wales.
+The next section takes you to the challenging climb of Yat Rock before a fast descent into Chepstow and, at 218 km, Wales.

 Even the fastest riders will get to enjoy the peace of a night ride.

-The route isn’t especially hilly although there some notable climbs in the Cotsworlds and at Yat Rock and in Gloucestershire; the challenge lies in getting around within the time limit.
+The route isn’t especially hilly although there some notable climbs in the Cotswolds and at Yat Rock and in Gloucestershire; the achievement comes from getting around within the time limit.

-London Wales London has been run by Willesden Cycling Club for over 15 years – seasoned audax riders may know it by its old name of Severn Across.
+London Wales London has been run by Willesden Cycling Club for over 15 years – seasoned audax riders may know it as the classic Severn Across.

 Photo credits: Judith Swallow, Matthew Scholes